mortonjt/asd_multiomics_analyses/sfari/data/sra/README.md

 The Jupyter notebooks here are largely for metadata curation.
 All of the combined 16S biom tables should be allocated to `Combined`.
 Benchmarking scripts can be found in the `Benchmarking` folder.

+Some folders will have a `diff_abs.sh` script to perform case-control differential abundance analysis.